geofftobin71/fl_webpage/src/blog/my-first-post.md

 We have so many colours in store right now- pink, mauve, white, green, yellow, rust and burgundy.
 Leading up to Mother's Day, this traditional "Mum" flower comes in a wide range of colours and shapes.

 There are standard Chryssies, spray Chryssies, spider Chryssies and Pom-pom Chryssies.
 Standard Chryssies are used as a feature flower in bouquets and the sprays tend to be used more as a "backup" flower, much like a support act in a musical group.
 Chryssies are great for their longevity and as a colourful and joyful addition to an arrangement.
-Chrysanthemums are reminiscent of daisies and give the sense of a home-grown garden, which allows for a more relaxed feel in a bouquet.
+Chrysanthemums are reminiscent of daisies and give the sense of being cut from a home-grown garden, which allows for a more relaxed feel in a bouquet.
 They are also available for much of the year which means they are a staple in the florist's repertoire.

 ![The is the ALT txt](https://res.cloudinary.com/floriade/image/upload/v1621047234/instagram/floriade_wellington_18144902461162640.jpg "This is the title")